oxheadalpha/teztnets/ithacanet/README.md

 Tenderbake consensus algorithm significantly increases the amount of consensus messages.
 There are 7000 endorsing slots per block.
 On mainnet, we expect several hundred preendorsements and endorsement messages to be gossiped at every block.

 To simulate this behavior, it is important to have many participating bakers in Ithacanet.
 If you desire, you may run several bakers, in order to generate more consensus messages.
 If you choose to run several bakers, you must ensure that each one of them is in good working order during the lifecycle of the testnet.

-Advanced users may choose to run several bakers.

 ### Report bugs